qinguangming1999/SRINet/README.md

   * scipy
 ## Run the code

-for the multipltex graph implement:aaaa
+for the multipltex graph implement:

 **python train_SRINet.py**

 for the  single-layer graph implement:

 **python train_SRINet_SL.py**

+test